paulbouuu/EM-gaussian-mixture/README.md

 ## 🧪 How to Run

 You can test the algorithm and generate visualizations with the included notebook `EM_algorithm.ipynb`.
-This repo has been designed to be simple to undersand and modify.
+This repo has been designed to be simple to understand and modify.

 ## Documentation: